Contact Us for a Free Consultation 714-721-4423

 1. Completed probation or probation was terminated early with court approval, and

-2. You are not currently serving a sentence, or on probation, or charged with any offense,
+2. You are not currently serving a sentence, on probation, or charged with any offense,

 3. Your petition for dismissal should be granted by the court.